jorisvink/sanctum/README.md

 incrementing 64-bit sequence numbers.
 The traffic is encrypted with AES256-GCM and are encrypted under keys exchanged as described above.

-In both cases a 96-bit nonce constructed as follows is used:
+The 96-bit nonce constructed as follows is used:

 ```
 nonce = 32-bit salt from key exchange || 64-bit packet counter